jerry1998728/AWS-FinOps-Chatbot/README.md

+---
 # AWS Finance Operations Chatbot
 ## Overview
 An intelligent finance reporting assistant that uses generative AI and AWS services to make complex cost data easily queryable and interpretable.
-This project solves retrieval consistency issues in LLM-based systems by preprocessing financial data into structured, summary-rich formats.

 This chatbot is designed for internal employees working with AWS billing data and wishes to keep track, gain insights, and make informed decisions.
 It turns raw cost reports into meaningful insights, enabling users to ask natural-language questions and get accurate, explainable responses.

 ## End-To-End Pipeline
 - **Amazon S3** – Stores raw and transformed billing data
 - **Amazon OpenSearch Serverless** – Vector search for LLM retrieval (RAG)
-- **Amazon Bedrock** – Powers foundation models for response generation
+- **Amazon Bedrock** – Powers foundation models for response generation with knowledge base connected to S3
 - **Amazon Lex** – Front-end Integration for conversational user interface

 ---